Lecture: Haskell

 majority n = div n 2 + 1

 Recall that Haskell operators and functions are the same thing.
-Functions are prefix operators, but they can be moved to infix:
+Functions default to prefix fixity, but they can be moved to an infix position with backticks:

 Haskell